Usage

 CSS Custom Properties

-mdui utilizes CSS Custom Properties, also known as CSS variables, to establish a series of global design tokens.
+mdui uses CSS Custom Properties, also known as CSS variables, to establish a series of global design tokens.
 These tokens are referenced by various components, enabling you to adjust the styles of mdui components globally.

 For example, you can reduce the corner radius of all components by modifying the relevant CSS custom properties: